 History of Orange Julius

-Orange Julius is a chain of juice stands that grew out of one orange juice stand opened in Los Angeles in 1926 by Julius Freed.
-Initial sales were very modest, but in 1929, Freed’s real estate broker came up with a drink mix that made the acidic orange juice easier on his stomach.
+The very famous Orange Julius drink started as an orange juice stand back in Los Angeles back in 1926 by Julius Freed.
+Sales were very modest early on so a friend came up with the idea of a drink mix that would make the acidic orange juice easier on the stomach.
 Freed’s stand took up this new drink, which had a frothy, creamy texture, and sales took off.
 It became so popular that people began lining up at the store and shouting, “Give me an Orange, Julius!”
 This acclaim led to the new drink being named the Orange Julius.
 In 1987, the Orange Julius chain was incorporated into Dairy Queen where you now are most likely to be able to drink an Orange Julius.
-So now you have to get you a Dairy Queen Orange Julius when you want to have one.

 Some fun facts